Skip to main content

 (): meltano.core.logging.console_log_formatter

-colors: True # also enables traceback formatting with `rich`
+colors: true # also enables traceback formatting with `rich`

-show_locals: True # enables local variable logging in tracebacks (can be very verbose and leak sensitive data)
+show_locals: true # enables local variable logging in tracebacks (can be very verbose and leak sensitive data)

 key_value: # log format for traditional key=value style logs